2017 Toyota Prius v Overview

-For 2016, Toyota is offering the Prius v in four trim levels: Two, Three, Four, and Five.
+The Prius v is available in four trim levels: Two, Three, Four, and Five.

 Exterior available on Two:

-- Projector-beam halogen headlights with auto-off, Daytime Running Lights, LED tail and stop lights, Heated power outside mirrors with folding, Rear spoiler
+- Projector-beam halogen headlights with auto-off feature, Daytime Running Lights, LED taillights and stop lights, Heated power outside mirrors with folding feature, 16-inch ten-spoke alloy wheels, Intermittent rear window wiper, Rear spoiler

 Exterior available on Three: